szczyglis-dev/py-gpt/docs/source/modes.rst

 Chat
 ----
-This default mode operates very similarly to ``ChatGPT``, allowing you to engage in conversation with models like ``GPT-4``, ``GPT-4 Turbo``, ``GPT-3.5``, and ``GPT-3``.
-You have the flexibility to switch between the currently active model at any time.
-This mode employs the `ChatCompletion API`.
+This mode in **PYGPT** mirrors ``ChatGPT``, allowing you to chat with models such as ``GPT-4``, ``GPT-4 Turbo``, ``GPT-3.5``, and ``GPT-3``.
+It's easy to switch models whenever you want.
+It works by using the ``ChatCompletion API``.

-The central area of the application interface features a chat window, with a user text input field (prompt) just below it.
-On the right side of the application window, you can effortlessly define or modify your system prompt for the model or craft a prompt preset and save it for future use.
+The main part of the interface is a chat window where conversations appear.
+Right below that is where you type your messages.
+On the right side of the screen, there's a section to set up or change your system prompts.
+You can also save these setups as presets to quickly switch between different models or tasks.
-This feature enables you to swiftly move between various model configurations, facilitating convenient experimentation.

-Displayed between the chat window and the input field is a real-time calculation of the number of tokens that a particular query will consume.
-Additionally, a file (attachment) upload functionality is accessible here.
-Simply navigate to the `Files` tab to manage files and attachments, which can be uploaded to the OpenAI API.
+Above where you type your messages, the interface shows you the number of tokens your message will use up as you type it – this helps to keep track of usage.
+There's also a feature to upload files in this area.
+Go to the ``Files`` tab to manage your uploads or add attachments to send to the OpenAI API (but this takes effect only in `Assisant` and `Vision` modes)..

 .. image:: images/v2_mode_chat.png
    :width: 800